 Auto Darkening Welding Helmet

-The auto darkening welding helmet, on the other hand, is a fully automated helmet that switches to the required shade when an arc light is detected.
+The auto-darkening welding helmet, on the other hand, is a fully automated helmet that switches to the required shade when an arc light is detected.
 They are quite easy to use and make the welding process much easier, as one does not have to keep putting the helmet on and off before sticking each arc.
-The auto darkening welding helmet usually has shades #3 to #4 when inactive which makes it easy to see through.
-When it senses excessive light, the lens darkens, in a fraction of a second to shade #8 to #13.
+The auto-darkening helmet usually has shades #3 to #4 when inactive, which makes it easy to see through.
+When it senses excessive light, the lens darkens in a fraction of a second to shade #8 to #13.

-The auto darkening welding helmet is easier and more practical to use.
-Other than the fact that you do not need to manually lift the helmet every so often to inspect work, the auto darkening helmet can be adjusted to the shade one prefers.
-It allows a welder to concentrate on the work at hand and execute a more accurate weld.
+The auto-dimming welding helmet is more comfortable and more practical to use.
+Other than the fact that you do not need to manually lift the helmet every so often to inspect the work, the auto-dark helmet can be adjusted to the shade one prefers.
+It allows a welder to concentrate on the task at hand and execute a more accurate weld.
 A welder will also appreciate that the eyes and face are protected in all cases.

 Choose The Best Welding Helmet in 8 Steps

-The importance of a welding helmet cannot be understated considering the risks associated with the welding process.
-A good helmet is supposed to protect you from sparks, rays, light and debris that may be emitted during the process of welding.
+The importance of a welding helmet cannot be understated, considering the risks associated with the welding process.
+A good helmet is supposed to protect you from sparks, rays, light, and debris that may be emitted during the process of welding.
 While all welding helmets are designed to offer protection, some are obviously better than others.
-When it is the time to purchase one, choose a high-quality product that will not only deliver great service but also give you maximum comfort and last longer.
+When it is time to purchase one, choose a high-quality product that will not only deliver great service but also give you maximum comfort, and last longer.
 This article aims at helping you choose wisely.
-Here are some of the things you should put into consideration when choosing a welding helmet.
+Here are some of the things you should put into consideration when choosing a suitable welding helmet.

-When buying a welding helmet, make sure it is certified with the United States standards, that is ANSI Z87.1-2003 or higher (ANSI Z87+), for Canada it is CSA Z94.3.
+When buying a welding helmet, make sure it is certified with the United States standards, that is, ANSI Z87.1-2003 or higher (ANSI Z87+), for Canada it is CSA Z94.3.
 Welding helmets made in compliance with these standards offers full protection.
-They protect the head from high velocity impacts.
-The eyes from harmful rays regardless of the shade setting.
+They protect the head from high-velocity impacts.
+And protect the eyes from harmful rays regardless of the shade setting.
 In addition, the shade switching speed is accurate in high and low temperatures.
-Most auto darkening welding helmets are made according to these standards.
+Most auto-darkening welding helmets are made according to these standards.

 There are two types of batteries; lithium-ion and AAA.
 Li-ion batteries are longer-lasting and better than AAA.
 Also, there are replaceable and non-replaceable batteries for helmets.

-The best auto darkening welding helmets use a combination of solar and batteries so that the helmet runs on batteries but if they run out, the solar kicks in.
-There is no interruption and it is efficient.
+The best auto dark welding helmets use a combination of solar and batteries so that the helmet runs on batteries but if they run out, the solar kicks in.
+There is no interruption, and it is efficient.

 A fixed welding helmet is all right if you use the same welding process for the same materials.
-There is not much exposure and changes thus ideal for this situation.
-The variable shade welding helmet allows the user to choose exactly what shade to darken when using different techniques such as MIG, TIG, or stick.
-Which changes the arc’s brightness and welding amperage, when using different materials and thicknesses.
+There is not much exposure and changes, thus ideal for this situation.
+The variable shade welding helmet allows the user to choose exactly what shade to darken when using different techniques such as with MIG welders, TIG welders, plasma cutters, or grinders.
+This changes the arc’s brightness and welding amperage when using different materials and thicknesses.

 Lens Reaction Time

 This is an important feature if you want to clearly see what you are doing when working.
 The bigger the viewing size, the better your vision.
 You do not want to strain with uncomfortable angles because you cannot see.
-A typical view size of auto darkening welding helmets range from 6 square inch for light duty applications to 9 square inch for industrial use.
+Typical view size of auto-darkening welding helmets ranges from 6 square inches for light-duty applications to 9 square inches for industrial use.
 Get a helmet with a good enough viewing size for great visibility.
 Not to mention, lens clarity is also very important.
 The best lens clarity for welding helmets is 1/1/1/1 optical class.
 Additionally, optical lens clarity of 1/1/1/2 is also very clean.

 A welding helmet is a crucial tool for the welder’s safety.
-Prudence, therefore, dictates that one takes enough time to check out the many options available in the market to make an informed decision.
+Prudence, therefore, dictates that one takes enough time to check out the many options available on the market to make an informed decision.
 There is no need to consider all these factors only to end up purchasing a helmet that has no replacement parts or warranty.
-Get the best auto darkening welding helmet in the market from a reliable manufacturer for a good warranty and spare parts.
+At least, get the best welding helmet for beginners from a reliable manufacturer for a good warranty and spare parts.

 6 Tips for Caring for Your Best Welding Helmet

-The helmet is designed to protect your face, neck and lungs when working, but what protects your helmet?
-The welding environment can be hazardous and stressful leaving the helmet exposed to tough conditions and constant exposure to a welding fume.
-These factors can have a significant impact on the service life of your helmet thus the need to provide proper care for a longer lifespan.
+The helmet is designed to protect your face, neck, and lungs when working.
+But what protects your helmet?
+The welding environment can be hazardous and stressful leaving the helmet exposed to tough conditions and constant exposure to welding fumes.
+These factors can have a significant impact on the service life of your helmet, thus the need to provide proper care for a longer lifespan.
 So what is it that one should do to protect the helmet from external elements?
-Here are tips and tricks to ensure you get the best from your welding helmet, keeping your best welding hood in great condition for the longest time.
+Here are tips and tricks to ensure you get the best from your welding helmet.
+Keeping your best welding hood in great condition for the longest time.

 Needless to say that a helmet’s maintenance schedule includes proper cleaning once in a while.
 Cleaning eliminates dirt, dust, and other particles that may have settled on the helmet.
-These particles can cause scratches and clog parts in the helmet leading to poor service.
-Make it a habit to clean your helmet after every use and also learn to give it one thorough cleaning after several uses.
-This way you prolong the welding helmet’s life while ensuring it stays in tip-top condition.
+These particles can cause scratches and clog parts, leading to poor service.
+Make it a habit to clean your helmet after every use.
+Also, learn to give it one thorough cleaning after several uses.
+This way, you prolong the welding helmet’s life while ensuring it stays in tip-top condition.

-The technology has changed and advancements in the manufacture of welding helmets may demand that you care for each helmet differently.
+The technology has changed, and advancements in the manufacture of welding helmets may demand that you care for each helmet differently.
 Read the instructions provided by your manufacturer to properly care for your helmet.
 Also, you should protect sensitive parts while cleaning to avoid damaging them in the process of maintenance.
-With proper handling and cleaning, you can extend your welding helmet’s lifespan by a considerable amount of time.
+With proper handling and cleaning, you can extend it’s lifespan by a considerable amount of time.

 Routine checks will reveal if your welding helmet needs any repairs or replacement.
 Usually, you can nip small problems by catching them early enough.
-Procrastination, on the other hand, may lead to bigger problems that may be more costly than a new helmet, making you forfeit them or use a faulty helmet for a problem that could have been avoided.
-Using a faulty welding helmet is hazardous and it weakens an already damaged gear further.
+Procrastination, on the other hand, may lead to bigger problems that may be more costly than a new helmet.
+Making you forfeit them or use a faulty helmet for an issue that could have been avoided.
+Using a faulty welding helmet is hazardous, and it weakens an already damaged gear further.

-When you realize that your helmet needs some repair, raise the money needed for repair instead of procrastinating.
-Repairs prevent further problems and protect you from serious injuries so you should not take this lightly.
+When you realize that your helmet needs some repair, raise the necessary money to repair instead of procrastinating.
+Repairs prevent further problems and protect you from serious injuries, so you should not take this lightly.
 Instead, if a part needs to be repaired, you should do so immediately.
-Some of the problems can be fixed at home while some require the attention of a professional.
+Some of the problems can be fixed at home, while some require the attention of a professional.
 Do not attempt any repairs that you are not competent in as you could damage your helmet further and render it useless.

 Caring for your welding helmet can have a positive impact on performance and protection.
 Changing cover lenses, for example, helps maintain a crystal clear vision for better welds and less time redoing your work.
 There are some parts of your helmet that need replacement every so often.
 These parts include the batteries which do need changing after they have been exhausted, the front lens cover that usually comes in a pack for convenience, and the sweatbands that are very handy if you are working in the heat.